Belco90/react-tables-performance/README.md

 - `prop-types`: include props info for React components
 - `lodash`: I only want some utils from lodash but they recommend to install the whole package (and it was already in the project as a dependency of babel).
-I'm using orderBy util for sorting.
+I'm using `orderBy` util for sorting and `deburr` for sanitizing strings.
 - `classnames`: util for merging different classNames in a component under different conditions